oktadev/okta-blog/_source/_posts/2021-05-12-spring-boot-r2dbc.md

 {% img blog/spring-boot-r2dbc/index_html.png alt:"Index page" width:"576" %}{: .center-image }

 Next navigate to `http://localhost:8080/protected`.
-You should be prompted to log in with Okta, and after successfully authenticating returned to the protected page:
+You should be prompted to log in with Okta, and after successfully authenticating, returned to the protected page:

 {% img blog/spring-boot-r2dbc/protected_html.png alt:"Protected page" width:"617" %}{: .center-image }